Last Songs Played

 Born to Jamaican parents in South Wimbledon, London, on January 14, 1965, Ricky Walters was blinded by broken glass as an infant and took to wearing an eyepatch from an early age.
 He emigrated with his family to the Bronx in the late '70s and attended LaGuardia High School of Music & Art, where he became friends with future rapper Dana Dane.
 The two formed the Kangol Crew, and began performing in hip-hop battles around the city.
 At one 1984 battle in the Bronx, Rick met Doug E. Fresh, and began playing with his Get Fresh Crew (which also included Chill Will and Barry Bee).
 Fresh's number four R&B hit, "The Show," exploded just one year later, and MC Ricky D. -- as Rick was then known -- leaped into a solo contract two years later, after an acquaintance with Russell Simmons led to his signing to Def Jam Records, the biggest label in hip-hop at the time.

-Slick Rick released his debut record, The Great Adventures of Slick Rick, in November of 1988.
-Ultimately, the album would sell over a million copies and come to be recognized as a classic rap album, but it wasn’t an immediate hit at the time of its release.
+Slick Rick released his debut record, The Great Adventures of Slick Rick, in November 1988.
+Ultimately, the album would sell over a million copies and come to be recognized as a classic rap LP, but it wasn’t an immediate hit at the time of its release.
 "Treat Her like a Prostitute" became a sensation on the streets but R&B radio stations were understandably reluctant to play the track; instead, they pushed his duet with Al B. Sure!, "If I'm Not Your Lover," and it made number two in 1989.
 Singles from the album, "Children's Story" and “Teenage Love,” brought more attention to Slick Rick’s casual flow and delivery of rhymes with a distinctively British accent, and both became charting successes.
-The album spent much of the summer of 1989 at number one on the Billboard hip-hop/R&B charts and climbed as high as number 31 on the top 200.
+The album spent much of the summer of 1989 at number one on the Billboard R&B/hip-hop chart and climbed as high as number 31 on the Billboard 200.

 In 1990, Slick Rick was arrested after shooting at Mark Plummer, a cousin of his who had worked as Rick’s bodyguard before being let go for trying to extort money from the rapper.
 No one was seriously hurt in the shooting, but the rapper pled guilty to charges of attempted murder.
-Before his sentencing, 21 songs were recorded and hastily released as sophomore album The Ruler's Back.
-The album failed to move at all, though Rick's confession track "I Shouldn't Have Done It" scraped the R&B charts later in 1991.
-His third album, 1994’s appropriately titled Behind Bars was recorded while out on a work release program, but also saw lackluster sales.
+Before his sentencing, 21 songs were recorded and quickly released as sophomore album The Ruler's Back.
+Rick's confession track "I Shouldn't Have Done It" scraped the R&B/hip-hop chart later in 1991.
+His third album, 1994’s appropriately titled Behind Bars, was recorded while out on a work release program.
 Rick was freed from prison in 1997 and set about working on what would be his 1999 comeback album, The Art of Storytelling.
-The sprawling album featured a crop of guests who had been following in Slick Rick’s footsteps, including Nas, Snoop Dogg, Redman, and OutKast.
-The album would be his highest charting album, cracking the Billboard Top 10.
+The sprawling set featured a crop of guests who had been following in his footsteps, including Nas, Snoop Dogg, Redman, and OutKast.
+The album was Rick's highest-charting full-length, cracking the Top Ten of the Billboard 200.

 On Air101.5 The Vibe - Tampa Bay’s only R&B Logo